Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Motivations for our approach

+We seek an approach to activity scheduling that is both practical and accurate.
+Practicality primarily requires a model that can be estimated on limited data and can be quickly trained and used.
+Accuracy is the ability of the model to generate populations of schedules with correct distributions; \begin{inline} \item individually, \item collectively, and \item with respect to their labels \end{inline}.

-We select the VAE \citep{vae, vae2} as our preferred generative approach.
-Distinct from previous compositional approaches, simulation and GANs, VAEs use an explicit generative approach, directly modelling the target distribution as a probability density.
+We base our model ActVAE on a VAE design.
+Distinct from existing compositional approaches and GANs, VAEs use an explicit generative approach, directly modelling the target distribution as a probability density so that the real variance of schedules can be better represented.
+This has previously been demonstrated by \cite{SELF}, although without conditionality.

 Distinct from auto-regressive approaches, which are also explicit generative, VAEs use a structured latent, imposing a simplified prior distribution on the generation process.
-Combined, these allow for both good \emph{density estimation} and \emph{data efficiency}, both of which are desirable for our schedule generation problem.
+Combined, these allow for both good \emph{density estimation}, \emph{data}, and \emph{ compute efficiency}.

-More precisely, rather than trying to learn the distribution $p(x)$ directly, a VAE learns $p(x)$ conditional on a latent input~$z$ via $p(x|z)$, where $z$ has some prior distribution $p(z)$.
-This latent structure allows the model to efficiently learn a single mapping from $p(z)$, a compressed and well-defined prior distribution, to an approximation of $p(x)$.
-VAEs are detailed in Section \ref{sec:vae_deets}.